Ridensium/plantipy/tests/README.md

 - `assets/config.toml` the pyscript settings
 - `RUN_SERVER.py` a python script for running the wrangler worker as web server on your local ip (not just localhost) in secure context.
 It also when runs adds symlincs of the `/src` and `/dist` directories to the `assets` directory of the web server runing.
 The `assets` directory is hosted at the very root so for example `/src/module.py` will be accessable at `https://192.168.0.2/src/module.py` (the ip adress if for the example).
 To make things easier whats in `/src` is also avaivable at the root so the same file will be at `https://192.168.0.2/module.py` as well.

-To use all of that you will need the *cloudflare wrangle cli*.
+To use all of that you will need the *cloudflare wrangler cli*.

 You can install the **wrangler** using **npm**, which requires **Node.js**.
 If you don't have the latter, you can download and install it from [nodejs.org](nodejs.org).